semusings/sync-data-between-PostgreSQL-and-Elasticsearch/README.md

-# DEMO: How to Sync data between PostgreSQL and Elasticsearch?
+# How to Sync data between PostgreSQL and Elasticsearch?